 For the case of a group, use the

-% character before the group name as follows; this means that all member of the
+% character before the group name as follows; this means that all members of the

 sys group will run all commands using sudo without a password.

 To permit a user to run a given command (

 /bin/kill) using sudo without a password, add the following line:

 aaronkilik ALL=(ALL) NOPASSWD: /bin/kill